X

 While walking through these very traditional-looking roads, perhaps the most surprising realization that kept hitting me is that people still live here – a good number of people (around 90,000 at last count).

 Bath is one of those towns that is so rooted in the past, so well-preserved, that it continues to surprise me with every step I take that it is, in fact, a living, breathing, and lively city still.
 Bruges surprised me in a similar manner.
-Where I expected to find something akin to a museum, there were people absolutely everywhere in the streets, many of them locals, and this is their town.
+Where I expected to find something akin to a museum, there were people absolutely everywhere in the streets, many of them locals.

 I can’t imagine what it must be like to live here and walk daily among buildings like Bath Abbey, an architectural masterpiece founded in 1499.